-Amex’s little rewards credit card hardly gets any love, which is why I’m particularly gleeful about sharing this deal – you only need to spend $1,500 in 3 months to get bonus miles.
+Amex’s little rewards credit card hardly gets any love, which is why I’m particularly gleeful about sharing this deal – you only need to spend $5,000 in the calendar year to get bonus miles.
 Pretty attainable, right?

 Note you need to pay the annual fee of $53.50 though, unless you can wheedle a fee waiver out of Amex.

 UOB KrisFlyer Credit Card — 3,000 welcome miles on first transaction

 UOB has stopped offering generous welcome miles promotions with its 2 miles cards — the UOB PRVI Miles Card and new UOB KrisFlyer Credit Card.
 Instead, the bank is dangling a $100 cashback promotion for new signups.

 If you want welcome miles, the UOB KrisFlyer Credit Card gets you 3,000 welcome miles on your first transaction of at least $5.
 But that’s about it.